XRP Ledger Accounts

 In the XRP Ledger, transaction history is tracked by a "thread" of transactions linked by a transaction's identifying hash and the ledger index.
 The

-AccountRoot ledger node has the identifying hash and ledger of the transaction that most recently modified it; the metadata of that transaction includes the previous state of the
+AccountRoot ledger object has the identifying hash and ledger of the transaction that most recently modified it; the metadata of that transaction includes the previous state of the

 AccountRoot node, so it is possible to iterate through the history of a single account this way.
 This transaction history includes any transactions that modify the